philss/floki/README.md

 Since it's written in Rust, we need to install Rust and compile the project.
 Luckily we have have the [html5ever Elixir NIF](https://github.com/hansihe/html5ever_elixir) that makes the integration very easy.
+For more info, check the article [Rustler - Safe Erlang and Elixir NIFs in Rust](http://hansihe.com/2017/02/05/rustler-safe-erlang-elixir-nifs-in-rust.html).

 You still need to install Rust in your system.
 To do that, please [follow the instruction](https://www.rust-lang.org/en-US/install.html) presented in the official page.